sanyassyed/sf_eviction/README.md

 >JOURNALING
 ### TODO:
 * Next day
+    - [ ]set scheduling for dbt-core
-    - [ ] dbt - test the code for production and set scheduling and look at the documentation in the UI
+    - [X] dbt - test the code for production and set scheduling and look at the documentation in the UI
-    - [ ] Set the scheduling in the VM for dbt (Move the running of the code from dbt-cloud to dbt-core)
+    - [X] Set the scheduling in the VM for dbt (Move the running of the code from dbt-cloud to dbt-core)
-    - [ ] Look into how data will be added to DB; about update options
     - [ ] consolidate commands/instructions to run the ETL part (Prefect part)
+    - [X] Look into how data will be added to DB; about update options    Ans: look at the image on the phone
     - [X] test the flow with the prefect agent
     - [X] Add logging in the flows
     - [ ] Work on terraform
     - [X] replace the dataset name (sf_eviction also set this to raw) with dataset name credential (set this when using terraform to create the dataset)
-    - [ ] work on dbt-core locally
+    - [X] work on dbt-core locally
 * Later in the project
     - [ ] use the point column for location
     - [ ] Pull data via API using offset